Questions and Replies between Tang Taizong and Li Weigong

-Questions and Replies between Emperor Taizong of Tang and Li Weigong (唐太宗李衛公問對) is a fictional dialogue between Emperor Taizong (AD 599–649) of the Tang Dynasty and Li Jing (571-649 AD), a prominent Tang general.
+Questions and Replies between Emperor Taizong of Tang and Li Weigong (唐太宗李衛公問對) is a fictional dialogue between Emperor Taizong (AD 599–649) of the Tang dynasty and Li Jing (571–649 AD), a prominent Tang general.
 It discusses matters of military strategy, and is considered to be one of the Seven Military Classics of China.

 Content

 The content of Questions and Replies differs strongly from the other six Military Classics.
 The armies that existed by the time of the Tang dynasty consisted of infantry, crossbowmen, and cavalry.
-The use of the chariot had long since ceased to have any military application, and weapons were exclusively made from iron and steel.
-Large number of local, cohesive units provided a great degree of flexibility to large-scale deployments.
+Chariots had long since ceased to have any military application, and weapons were exclusively made from iron and steel.
+Large numbers of local, cohesive units provided a great degree of flexibility to large-scale deployments.
 Professional units were supplemented by disciplined and well-armed conscript forces.
 Weapons and unit sub-types were highly specialized.
 The recognition of the military value of speed and mobility was widespread, with flanking and other indirect maneuvers preferred over direct, frontal engagements.

 The social and technological realities from which Questions and Replies was written were very different from the other six Military Classics.
 Rather than claiming to originate its own strategy, Questions and Replies frames itself as a survey of earlier, more widely recognized works, discussing their theories and contradictions according to the writer's own military experience.
 Because Li Jing was a historically successful general, the tactics and strategies discussed in Questions and Replies must be considered the theoretical product of actions tested and employed in battles critical to the establishment of the Tang dynasty, if it is indeed wholly or even partly the product of Li Jing's thoughts.

 History and Authenticity

 The historical evidence for Questions and Replies authorship is unclear, but the available evidence largely refutes the tradition attributing it directly to Li Jing.
-Based on its earliest surviving bibliographical references, most modern historians consider Questions and Replies to be the product of either the late Tang (618-907 AD) or early Song (960-1279 AD) dynasties.
+Based on its earliest surviving bibliographical references, most modern historians consider Questions and Replies to be the product of either the late Tang (618–907 AD) or early Song (960–1279 AD) dynasties.
 Unlike other military classics, the history of Questions and Replies has not benefitted from any significant archaeological discoveries, so the date of its composition can only be inferred by surviving historical records concerning the treatise.
 There is no consensus among scholars regarding the precise date of its composition.